 - In the College of Arts and Sciences, which has a divisional structure, and in any other college or school with a similar divisional structure, each division shall have at least one member on the Council, and other Council members from the college or school shall be chosen at large.
 If, however, a college or school has more divisions than Council members allocated to it, a system of rotation among the divisions shall be devised.

-- To determine the candidates for election, nominations shall be called for from all faculty eligible to vote in an election.
+- To determine the candidates for election, nominations shall be called for from all Graduate Faculty eligible to vote in an election.
 Then a preliminary ballot shall be distributed, on which the names of all nominees appear.
 The requisite number of candidates, as specified in Section 5a, shall be those nominees who receive the largest number of votes on the preliminary ballot.
-The names of those candidates shall then be sent to the Dean of the Graduate School, who will supervise the final election.
+The names of those candidates shall then be sent to the dean of the Graduate School, who will supervise the final election.

 Section 6.
 Vacancies During a Term

 - If a position on the Graduate Council falls vacant during the term of an elected member, a replacement shall be nominated by the Administrative Committee of the Council and approved by a majority of those voting at a meeting of the Council.
 The replacement member shall be from the same academic unit that elected the former member and shall serve until the expiration of the term of the former member.
 The Administrative Committee shall determine when a position falls vacant.

 - Members of the Council shall not designate or be represented by proxies if they are absent from a Council meeting.

 Section 7.
 Meetings of the Graduate Council